๐ŸŒ€ Chris Neklason

 Chris has over four decades of experience as a full stack developer.
 As co-founder of Cruzio in 1989, one of the first local independent Internet Service Providers on the planet, he's accumulated three decades of experience as a manager and corporate executive.
 As a home owner and business owner in a small town, he's developed a keen appreciation of the local civic fabric and a passion to promote local journalism as a means of getting citizens more active in their communities.

 Transparency: Chris is co-owner of Cruzio Internet in Santa Cruz which provides Internet service on the California Central Coast.
-His wife Peggy Dolgenos sits on the board of the Santa Cruz County Chamber of Commerce.
+His wife Peggy Dolgenos sits on various boards as an appointed commissioner.

 My Discussion Threads